CbCaio/seek-coding-challenge/README.md

 With docker, you can run the application using:
-- docker-compose up -d microservice (will map to port 9000) and to shut it down
+- docker-compose up -d microservice (will map to port 9000)
+- then run `npm run migrate` locally just to set up the database

+Optionally, you can run the previous command inside the container if you don't have anything installed besides docker
+- `docker ps` check for container name on the last column
+- `docker exec -it [check container name] sh)
+- now inside the container, `npm run migrate`

+and to shut it down
 - docker-compose down